JHome1/Hyper-AVZSL/README.md

 # Hyper-multiple
-This repository is for frameworks introduced in the following paper:
+This repository is for implementing frameworks introduced in the following paper:
 **Hyperbolic Audio-visual Zero-shot Learning**

 ## Paper and Citation